glennr/blog/README.md

 vale sync
 ```

-Run the hugo dev server with
+Run the Hugo dev server with

 ```
 make dcup